Senators blast Big Tech companies over kids' safety amid renewed push for legislation – KION546

 “I am haunted by what one parent told me,” Blumenthal added.
 “She asked, ‘How many more children have to die before we make them a priority?'”

-At the hearing, Kristin Bride, whose teenage son Carson committed suicide in 2020 after receiving a barrage of anonymous cyberbullying messages, said she had sued Snap for facilitating the harassment.
+At the hearing, Kristin Bride, whose teenage son Carson died by suicide in 2020 after receiving a barrage of anonymous cyberbullying messages, said she had sued Snap for facilitating the harassment.
 But the class-action suit was dismissed after the company invoked Section 230 of the Communications Decency Act, she said.

+“Nothing is more important to us than the wellbeing of our community,” a spokesperson said in a statement provided to CNN, noting the company relies on human moderators to limit the spread of harmful content and works with mental health organizations to provide tools and resources for users.
+“We are constantly evaluating how we continue to make our platform safer, including through new education, features and protections,” the spokesperson said.

 Bride described the evening before Carson’s death as a “wonderful night” in which he had just begun a summer job making pizzas.